HappyFaceMonitoring/HappyFace3/docs/module_dev.rst

 Internally, the `Mako Template Engine <http://www.makotemplates.org/>`_ is used interpolate the data into the template.

+In short, all data is filled in the template with a pattern looking like *${* **expression** *}*, where expression is a piece of Python code returning a value.
+By default, the expression is converted to a unicode string, if it isn't already, and then HTML special character escaping is performed.
+This results e.g. in the replacement of **&** to **&amp;**.
+If you do not want these default filters applied, to can disable them with the *n* filter as described in the `documentation. <http://docs.makotemplates.org/en/latest/filtering.html#turning-off-filtering-with-the-n-filter>`_ In that case, you need to take care of applying the filters yourself.

-By default, the following variables are available in the template, although you usually only need few of them.
+Useful data is stored in template wide variables.
+By default, the following variables are available, although you usually only need few of them.

 *hf*
     The HappyFace namespace, refer to the :ref:`Core documentation <core>` for an overview.
 Usually, you only need functions from :mod:`hf.utility` or :mod:`hf.url`.